NCAR/DART/docs/pages/CESM_setup_guidelines.md

 models' scripting.
 The multi-cycling capability, with the short- and long-term archivers running as separate jobs at the end, results in assimilation jobs which rapidly fill the scratch space.
-Cam-fv's and pop's assimilate.csh scripts have code to remove older and unneeded CESM restart file sets during the run.
+Cam-fv's and POP's *assimilate.csh* scripts have code to remove older and unneeded CESM restart file sets during the run.
 All of DART's output and user selected, restart file sets are preserved.

-DART's manhattan release includes the change to hard-wired input and output filenames in filter.
-Cam-fv's assimilate.csh renames these files into the CESM file format:
+DART's Manhattan release includes the change to hard-wired input and output filenames in filter.
+Cam-fv's *assimilate.csh* renames these files into the CESM file format:
 $case.$component{_$instance}.$filetype.$date.nc.
-DART's hard-wired names are used as new filetypes, just like CESM's existing "r", "h0", etc. For example, preassim_mean.nc from a CAM assimilation named Test0 will be renamed
+DART's hard-wired names are used as new filetypes, just like CESM's existing "r", "h0", etc. For example, `preassim_mean.nc` from a CAM assimilation named "Test0" will be renamed `Test0.cam.preassim_mean.2013-03-14-21600.nc`
-Test0.cam.preassim_mean.2013-03-14-21600.nc
 The obs_seq files remain an exception to this renaming, since they are not in NetCDF format (yet).